shbrief/GenomicSuperSignaturePaper/README.md

 package and the accompanying [manuscript](https://www.biorxiv.org/content/10.1101/2021.05.26.445900v1).

 To run analyses under `Results` and `Methods`, you need to download the RAVmodel from Google bucket (it's free, FYI).
-Currently, two versions of RAVmodels are available, annotated with different prior gene sets.
+Currently, two different RAVmodels are available, annotated with different prior gene sets.
+Version history of the RAVmodels can be found [HERE]().

 ```
-## Download RAVmodel with wget
+## Download the latest RAVmodel with wget
 wget https://storage.googleapis.com/genomic_super_signature/RAVmodel_C2.rds
 wget https://storage.googleapis.com/genomic_super_signature/RAVmodel_PLIERpriors.rds